 This congregation was stuck between a gathering for deliberative purposes and one for negotiation, bargaining, and producing a constitutional document within an abbreviated time frame.
 The three “professional” mediators would have been well suited for a gathering for mediating or settling disputes or oppositional positions, but not for engaging a deliberative assembly.
 The mediators tried to facilitate a smooth and friendly conversation among the participants.
-However, they were neither trained nor experienced in bringing about respectful deliberation of important issues, nor, by their own admission, were they trained in Roberts Rules of Order.
+However, they were neither trained nor experienced in bringing about respectful deliberation of important issues, nor, by their own admission, were they trained in Robert’s Rules of Order.
 There should have been a clear distinction between the nature of deliberation and mediation, with more emphasis on hearing the voices of one another than to take a vote as soon as a popular majority could be obtained, and then move onward.
 The twenty - day time limit was an inherent obstacle to a deliberative body of this nature.

-The congregation was divided into various caucuses spread across various rooms including the dining areas.
+The congregation was divided into various caucuses spread across various rooms, including the dining areas.
 Each of the caucuses met simultaneously.
-If participants wanted to participate in more than one caucus, hey were free to do so, but they could only be engaged in one caucus at a time.
+If participants wanted to participate in more than one caucus, they were free to do so, but they could only be engaged in one caucus at a time.
 This made continuity of one’s work impossible.
-For example, many people were interested in the Preamble drafting caucus the International caucus, and the Rights of itizen caucus.
+For example, many people were interested in the Preamble drafting caucus, the International caucus, and the Rights of Citizen caucus.
 All were in operation at the same time, along with all other caucuses.
-Leaving the Preamble caucus after it appeared that certain agreements and directions had been made and then attending another caucus could easily result in the agreements and direction in the Preamble caucus changing dramatically as other members attended and changed earlier agreements and directions.
+Leaving the Preamble caucus after it appeared that certain agreements and directions had been made, and then attending another caucus, could easily result in the agreements and direction in the Preamble caucus changing dramatically as other members attended and changed earlier agreements and directions.
 Because of this variability, the earlier deliberations in some caucuses were lost or re-threaded.
 There was no reliable continuity of a particular caucus, nor was there a matching of themes across caucuses.

 The only assured continuity was the chair who remained heads of each caucus who was able to tract the discussions and agreements made by a meeting of a caucus, but which could still be changed by new participants dropping into the next meeting without any understanding of prior discussions and agreement.
 Each chair was to meet with a drafting group for drafting and coordinating the work product as they were produced by the caucuses.
 When the drafting committee received the caucuses’ reports, they were to apply appropriate “word smithing” skills appropriate for coordinating the various reports and to fit within a constitutional framework.
 At times, the drafting committee itself undertook to make substantive changes to the work, arguing that the changes were made because of their consultation with expert legal advice.
 The source of said legal advice was never revealed.
 This practice allowed for too much liberty on the part of the drafting committee.